RBeneroff/Bok-Burger-Blog/README.md

 # Bok-Burger-List
 Unit 2 Project - burger blog for a friend

--- edit/delete burger buttons are updating the first burger only. no matter which one you click on

 List to do:
 - get if statement for if Admin working
     - on list of restaurants